robertojrdev/imfj1_2019_projecto/README.md

  * Flip Render Buffer
  * Delta Time

-These stages controls the flow of the application and Behaviour Objects respond to them.
-Every Object Behaviour added to objects in the application scene will receive Update, OnPreRender and OnRender messages.
+These stages control the flow of the application and Behaviour Objects respond to them.
+Every Object Behaviour added to objects in the application scene will receive Update, OnPreRender, and OnRender messages.

-ObjectBehaviour are how scripts are added to GameObjects adding behaviour to them. you must simply create a class which derive from ObjectBehaviour and override the message functions to do it.
+ObjectBehaviour is how scripts are added to GameObjects adding behavior to them. you must simply create a class that derives from ObjectBehaviour and override the message functions to do it.
 Most of the time it will be the Update.

 To start rendering things on the screen you must have a Camera, it is a Component, and must be attached to a GameObject.
 The application scene can have multiple cameras, but only one of them will render to screen.
 Every time you add a new camera to the scene it will become the new active camera.

-To display a object in 3D you must have a MeshRenderer in the GameObject, and add a Mesh to it by importing a .obj file or creating a primitive, both using the Mesh class.
+To display an object in 3D you must have a MeshRenderer in the GameObject, and add a Mesh to it by importing a .obj file or creating a primitive, both using the Mesh class.

-Without any light source the screen will be black, so you must add them to scene.
+Without any light source the screen will be black, so you must add them to the scene.
 You do it by adding a PointLight to a GameObject.

 To use keyboard or mouse inputs you must use Input class, it is updated every frame and has functions to check the state of the keys.